Jeffrey Howlett: Projects

-Howlett, along with Bailey, were the architects for the Perth Concert Hall located in the centre of Perth, which was constructed between 1971 and 1973.
+Howlett, along with Bailey, were the architects for the Perth Concert Hall located in the Perth central business district, which was constructed between 1971 and 1973.
 It is used mainly for musical performances and other events.
 The architectural design mainly consists of two buildings.
 One building has offices and the other, which is oval in shape, contains the auditorium.
 Throughout 1969, the plans were adjusted several times.
 These adjustments included beautification and landscaping of the main pedestrian approach from St Georges Terrance and one construction of a subway system under the terrace.
 This building is an example of brutalist architecture, with its solid opaque interior, imposing projecting roof, and use of white off-form concrete.

-The Perth Council House is a 13-story office built beside Stirling Gardens on St. Georges Terrace in Perth.
+The Perth Council House is a 13-story office built beside Stirling Gardens on St Georges Terrace.
 The building was designed by Howlett and Bailey and opened in 1963.
 Known for its modernist style, there has been many debates about its heritage value.
 Some consider this building to be an important example of modernist architecture.

 Known as "a remarkably simple solution to a complex situation", the building is the first to have a complete window walling to reduce heat from entering the building.